We are following government guidelines to make sure this activity is undertaken safely, with extra measures in place to protect everyone’s health.

 Is it appropriate to be knocking on people’s doors at this time?

-As restrictions lift, the decision to restart door-to-door fundraising has been thoroughly evaluated.
+The decision to restart door-to-door fundraising has been thoroughly evaluated.
 We have put in place measures to protect everyone’s safety.
 We will continue to monitor fundraiser and supporter feedback, as well as government guidance.
 We will make sure that our fundraising does not harm members of the public or put our fundraisers at risk.
 COVID-19 is a human rights crisis and we must campaign for governments around the world to protect people throughout the pandemic, on top of our ongoing fight for human rights.

 How do I know if the fundraiser is legitimate?

 Our fundraisers will always wear Amnesty International UK branded t-shirts or jackets.
 They will also carry official identification cards including a photo and unique fundraiser ID number, both of which are required by law.
-The identification card will also carry the name of the agency they work for – SMILE Fundraising or APPCO UK.
+The identification card will also carry the name of the agency they work for – SMILE Fundraising.
 All fundraisers will have a larger version of their ID badge (either on a piece of paper, or on their tablet) – so even from a distance of 2m you will be able to check their details.

-Our fundraisers are working in the following locations:
+Our fundraisers are working in the following locations: Newcastle, Cardiff, Leicester, Birmingham and surrounding areas.

 How do I amend or cancel my direct debit if I sign up and change my mind?